Classic Aircraft Aviation Museum: History

 Then in October of that year they received a F-104G from Taiwan's Feng Chia University.
 A Douglas C-47A was added to the museum's collection in 2009 when it was donated by a Southern Oregon man.
 That plane was built in 1942 and is the military version of the more famous DC-3.
 The museum's C-47A had previously been in the Royal Canadian Air Force and was later used as a freight hauler before a Roseburg, Oregon, collector acquired the still flyable aircraft.

 Classic Aircraft Aviation Museum was again at the Hillsboro air show in 2010, this time with their Douglas A-26C Invader, MiG-17F, and F-86 Sabre performing in the show.
 In 2016, the museum lost its lease for one hangar, requiring the relocation of some of its collection.
-Some of the planes were sent to the Tillamook Air Museum.
+Some of the planes were sent to the Tillamook Air Museum and the Hillsboro Museums extension location at Corvallis Aero Services in Corvallis, Oregon.

 Collection and mission

-The hangar the museum is located in was once home to Premier Jets, which was owned by Roger Kelsay.
+The hanger where the Hillsboro Museum is located in was once home to Premier Jets, which was owned by Roger Kelsay.
 Kelsay also owns most of the aircraft in the museum.
 The goal for all of the planes is that they once again are air worthy, and to that end, volunteers spend thousands of hours restoring the aircraft.
-The museum's specialty is restoring aircraft, though their collection also includes some aviation artifacts as well.
+The Hillsboro museum's specialty is restoring aircraft, though their collection also includes some aviation artifacts as well.
 This is part of their goal of educating the public through demonstrations of working aircraft.
-Other museum pieces include engines, ground equipment, and ejection seats.
+Other Museum pieces include engines, ground equipment, and ejection seats.

-Besides restoring the aircraft, volunteers are also responsible for conducting the tours of the hangar and putting on exhibitions.
-The free museum is only open Monday through Thursday.